 - Domeboro's (Burow's) solution (aluminum acetate) - available over-the-counter at pharmacies to help dry the skin out.
 Can be used as a compress or as a spray.

-- Hydrocortisone creams - Some people advocate using a thin film of an over-the-counter hydrocortisone cream.
-This may give some immediate relief, but do not use in an area that can be reached by licking.
+- Hydrocortisone creams - A thin film of an over-the-counter hydrocortisone cream may give some immediate relief, but do not use in an area that can be reached by licking.

 I would recommend talking to your vet first -- in general, creams and ointments only serve to "gunk up" the area and prevent proper drying if used incorrectly.
 Also, if the pet licks it, you want to make sure that it isn't toxic.